evanhumanist/frontend-nanodegree-arcade-game/README.md

 Down - Moves the character down one space

+The goal is to move your character all the way up until they reach the water.

 ## Contributing
 Feel free to offer suggestions, but no contributing is allowed.